ChrisTJie/ChrisTJie/README.md

 👋 Hello!
 I'm a Unity Game Programmer, with nearly three years of experience, and currently specializing in AR, VR, MR fields.

-🎓 I graduated from the Department of Multimedia and Game Science at Southern Taiwan University of Science and Technology, equipped with solid digital media technology.
+🎓 I graduated from the Department of Multimedia and Game Science, Southern Taiwan University of Science and Technology, equipped with solid digital media technology.
 I am passionate about my work and always up for new challenges.

-🎮 During university, I co-developed five games with my classmates:
+🎮 During my time at university, I co-developed five games with my classmates:

 - `SOMNUS` - A first-person action shooting game
 - `Cyber Finger` - A 3D Top-Down mobile game